Mother does not know where I am going, and she never will.

 We’re in his bedroom, or more accurately, what used to be his bedroom.
 You see, we’re at his wake.
 His corpse lies in the front room, in a home-made wooden coffin, atop three stools placed in a neat row.
 Continue reading

-Otto is dead.
-Four of his hairy legs fell off.
-I figure he was male, because he was constantly marking his territory.
-I first spotted him one month ago, on my bedroom floor, behind the couch by the window.
+I first spotted him a month ago behind the couch by my bedroom window.
 He was so large I thought he was a rat.
-I sprinted out of the room in alarm.
-He disappeared for the next two days.
+I sprinted out of the room in alarm, and didn’t see him again for two days.

-Needless to say, I was quite nervous.
-Until I saw him peeking out from under the dressing table.
+I was nervous and jumpy until I saw him peeking out from under the dressing table.
 A spider, not a rat.
 Small comfort, but definitely better than a rat.

-He was sensitive to sudden movements – a trait that helped him escape missiles and insecticide sprays.
-He always came back.
-He was everywhere – on the wall above the television, under the kitchen sink, on the book shelf.
+Otto was sensitive to sudden movements – a trait that helped him escape the projectiles I threw at him.
+He would always came back.
+I got used to seeing him hanging out on the wall above the television, under the kitchen sink, on the book shelf…